 The Simpson PowerShot PS4240 gas pressure washer is an extremely powerful commercial washer designed for heavy-duty cleaning tasks.
 Driven by its Honda gas engine and AAA industrial pump, this model cleans in a fraction of the time it would take with an electric washer.
 It is well built with premium features and, although it’s fairly heavy, it’s still easily portable.
 This may not be suitable for light-duty, domestic cleaning but contractors or professional services would benefit from the ease of use and tremendous power.
 A plus is that it is priced under $1,000, much cheaper than other professional washers.
 Which makes the Simpson PowerShot PS4240 outstanding value for money.

-- Read the review: Simpson PowerShot PS4240
+- Read our Simpson PowerShot PS4240 review

 Why trust our pressure washer reviews?